Almost 331 million people visited America’s National Parks in 2017, and they left behind more than footprints.

 When Denali celebrated its centennial anniversary in 2017, a record number of people (more than 640,000) visited the park.
 Yet, 24% less trash was sent to the landfill than the year before!
 How is this possible?
 It’s thanks to the Denali Zero-Landfill Project, a catalyst for innovative solutions to the park’s seasonal waste management challenges.

-In the summer of 2018, visitors to Denali will see new recycle bins throughout the park for aluminum, glass and plastic #1, #2, and #5.
-Reusable bags, mugs and water bottles are available to purchase in gift shops.
+Today, visitors to Denali will find recycling bins throughout the park for aluminum, glass and plastic #1, #2, and #5.
+Reusable bags, mugs, and water bottles are available to purchase in gift shops.
 Many boxed lunches are now fully recyclable.
 Behind the scenes, new equipment and partnerships are making operations more efficient and sustainable.

 These changes are making a big difference and it’s easy to help!
 Visitors are an important part of the solution.
 By recycling properly and reducing waste, visitors help conserve resources and protect parks.
 Explore the links below to learn more about the project and the simple ways that you can help.

 Denali Zero-Landfill Project Goals

 The National Parks Zero-Landfill Initiative was created to find better ways to manage the 100 million pounds of trash produced when nearly 331 million people visit America’s national parks each year.
 And we are.
 Yosemite National Park, Grand Teton National Park, and Denali are pilot parks on the leading edge of an exciting movement toward more sustainable tourism.